o4eredko/jooble/README.md

 Every url will be tracking how many times it was used

 ### Installation
-#### Prerequisites
+Prerequisites:
 * python 3.6
 * pip3
 * virtualenv 15.1

-If you don't have it installed on your computer, here is the instruction to install these packages in **Ubuntu18.04.03 LTS**.
+If you don't have it installed on your computer, here is the instruction to install these packages in **Ubuntu 18.04.03 LTS**.
 ```
 sudo apt-get install python3.6
 sudo apt-get install python3-pip